kibeth2011/PowerBI-Projects/AdventureWorks-Multi-Table-Sales-Dashboard/README.md

 ## Key Findings
 1. AdventureWorks generated a revenue of approximately $109.81 million
-2. Sales increased steadily between FY2018 and FY2020, indicating strong business growth.
+2. Sales increased steadily between the FY2018 and the FY2020, indicating strong business growth.
 3. The United States generated the highest sales revenue among all countries.
 4. The Bikes category generated the highest sales revenue among product categories.
 5. The Mountain-200 Black, 38 product line dominated the top-selling products ranking.